-^{}Chapter readings stem from $American\ Government$: $Institutions\ \&\ Policies$ the main textbook for the class.
-Please see the course Brightspace for a full schedule and readings.
+\Chapter readings stem from Texas Politics Today, the main course textbook.
+Please see THE course Brightspace for a full schedule and readings.
 The instructor reserves the right to change the course schedule.
-Students will be notified in case of a change via Brightspace Announcements.
+Students will be notified in case of a change via announcements on Brightspace.